davesheldon/nap/docs/the-basics.md

 Run finished in 297ms.
 1/1 succeeded.
 ```

 Easy enough.
-For the full spec, containing all the options, see [Specifications -> Request](/nap/reference/requests)
+For the full spec, containing all the options, see [Reference -> Request](/nap/reference/requests)

 For now, let's move on to routines.